 - c.
 Make sure your specimen surface is clean and free of oil.
 Use rubbing alcohol or acetone for metals, and for other materials use a lint-free cloth and water. - d.
 Your base coat should cover the surface completely and evenly.
 Make sure there are no thin sections that may cause glare issues (typically with metals), but also make sure that you do not apply too much paint that will cause the paint to run. - e.
-Apply your speckles: - Using spray paint: Apply your speckles using the appropriate amount of pressure on the paint nozzle.
-Full pressure and a larger stand-off distance (approx. 3-5 feet) will produce a fine pattern (for FOV 1 to 2"), and light pressure and a shorter stand-off distance (approx. 6-12") will produce a coarse pattern. - Using the VIC Speckle Kit: Apply ink speckles using a stamp roller or rocker.
+Apply your speckles: - Using speckles appropriate amount spray paint: Apply your using the of the paint nozzle.
+Full larger pressure on pressure and а stand-off distance (approx. 3-5 feet) will produce a fine pattern (for FOV 1 to 2"), and light pressure and a shorter standoff distance (approx. 6-12") will produce a coarse pattern. - Using the VIC Speckle Kit: Apply ink speckles using a stamp roller or rocker.
 When using the stamp roller, make several passes to apply enough speckles. - To use the stencils, mount the stencil to your specimen and apply paint with several quick passes over the stencil. - f.
 Good coverage is important!
 You want about 50/50 white-black coverage.
 You may find it tempting to stop after just a small amount of speckles are applied, but a good correlation requires a strong contrast over your subset window, which may only be 33 x 33 pixels for example.
 Below is an example of an ideal focused speckle pattern: